 Honors & Awards

-Winston & Strawn's admiralty and maritime group was recognized by U.S. News and World Reports - Best Lawyers “Law Firm of the Year” in Admiralty & Maritime Law for 2011-2012.
+Winston & Strawn's admiralty and maritime group was recognized by U.S. News & World Report – Best Lawyers “Law Firm of the Year” in Admiralty & Maritime Law for 2011-2012.

 Mr. Black is an adjunct professor of Admiralty Law at the University of Baltimore and previously served as an adjunct instructor for the Defense Institute for International Legal Studies (1993-1999).
 He is a member of the Maritime Law Association of the United States and currently serves as the chairman of its Subcommittee on Piracy and Secretary of the Regulation of Vessel Operations Committee.
 He is a past president of the Marine Trades Association of Maryland.
 Mr. Black is active in his community as a youth lacrosse coach and an adviser to the First Presbyterian Church of Annapolis and the World Artist Experience.
 He is an active sailor and a licensed merchant mariner (Master, 100 tons, power and sail).